SignPath/website/docs/documentation/crypto-providers/windows.md

 >    * `Provider Name: SignPathCSP`
 >    * `Provider Name: SignPathKSP`

-CSPs [are deprecated by Microsoft](https://learn.microsoft.com/en-us/windows/win32/seccrypto/cryptographic-service-providers) and therefore most tools only require a KSP.
-In case you only want to install the KSP, you can de-select the "Windows CAPI CSP" in the "custom setup" installer step.
+CSPs [are deprecated by Microsoft](https://learn.microsoft.com/en-us/windows/win32/seccrypto/cryptographic-service-providers), so most up-to-date tools only require a KSP.
+You can deselect the "Windows CAPI CSP" in the "custom setup" installer step.

 ### Unattended installation